mike632t/x11-calc/README.md

 0004:2ee
 0005:13f
 ```
-Other models include the ROM as part of the program, but you can specify an
-alternate ROM comprising of pairs of octal values.
+For other models the ROM file contains pairs of _octal_ values.
 ```
 00000:00255
 00001:01420